Rajesh000730/Merlin/README.md

 ## How to use Merlin

 To use merlin Click the refresh button to get a new prompt.
 Then type your response and click the send button to send it to OpenAI.
 You can also click the refresh button to get a new prompt.
-Since the server respond with only data the query for different input has been temporarily disabled.
+Since the server respond with only one data the query for different input has been temporarily disabled.

 ## Image of the website with the refresh button and the send button